 What is a "Form 2" and what should I do with it?

 A Form 2 is a standard municipal building control form that must be submitted to the local council along with the building plans, if certain consultants/professionals are employed in addition to the main architect/principal agent.
 A separate Form 2 is submitted for each such consultant.
 The appointment of an energy consultant such as Greenplan to undertake a rational Part XA assessment requires the submission of a Form 2 to council.
 The Form 2 is where Greenplan acknowledges that we are taking responsibility for a certain aspect of the building design.
 Formal appointment of Greenplan for your project is a prerequisite to our issuing a Form 2.

 Greenplan provides a Form 2 on which we have filled in our relevant particulars and signed.
 The building owner (typically our client) must then:

-- Sign and date Section 1.
+- Sign for each owner and date the signatures, in Section 1.

 The form may then be submitted to the local authority (council).
 The submission of the Form 2 is done by the owner or architect/principal agent as part of the plan submission process - Greenplan does not provide this service and we do not require the completed form from you.
 However, should council have queries about our Form 2, we will always do our best to help resolve these.